ConnerArdman/Code-Quality-Guide/HTML.md

 * HTML code quality guidelines for [CSE 154](https://cs.washington.edu/154) at the University of Washington.

-> Questions about the guide?
-We are always looking to improve our resources, feel free to reach out to [Conner](mailto:ardmanc@uw.edu) with any questions or concerns!

 **NOTE** All HTML Code should be [validated](https://validator.w3.org/#validate_by_input).

 ## Table of Contents